 While we could not begin to prescribe how this book may best be used for each school, we include some possible sections covered for various course outlines.
+There is sufficient material for a two-quarter or two-semester course sequence involving ordinary differential equations and partial differential equations with or without an emphasis on linear algebra that would utilize most of the book.
 We stress that if you intend to incorporate MATLAB, Maple, or Mathematica into your course, it is crucial to assign Exercises 1-4 (plus a few others) from Appendix A and the Chapter 1 Computer Lab early in the course.
-Appendix A only requires a knowledge of college algebra and some calculus (Taylor series) while Chapter 1 Computer Lab requires a knowledge of calculus as it is applied to differential equations.
+Appendix A requires only a knowledge of college algebra and some calculus (Taylor series), while Chapter 1 Computer Lab requires knowledge of calculus as it is applied to differential equations.
 Thus both can be assigned within the first 2 weeks of the course (and likely together).